xusd320/downtune.js/README.md

     })
   },
   apk : {
-    item : async $ => { // crawler will deal with item property as information you want to extract from webpage, you can make custom information process as you want. const path = './' +  $('.detail_app_title').text().replace(/\s/g,'-').replace(/\//g,'.') + '.apk';
+    item : async $ => { // crawler will deal with item property as information you want to extract from webpage, you can make custom procedure as you want. const path = './' +  $('.detail_app_title').text().replace(/\s/g,'-').replace(/\//g,'.') + '.apk';
       const uri = $('script:contains(onDownloadApk)').text().match('"(.*from=click)"')[1];
       console.log(`Downloading item : ${ path } : ${ uri }`);